LESSON No. 3

 Test self-control

-Pathology of the jaws of an inflammatory nature
+Pathology of the jaws of inflammatory nature

 Odontogenic tumors of the jaws